-If you’re sitting on a large balance of Marriott points, or can acquire them through American Express Membership Rewards, your redemption options are not just limited to free hotel stays or transfers to airline frequent flyer programs.
+If you’re sitting on a large balance of Marriott Bonvoy points, or can acquire them through American Express Membership Rewards, your redemption options are not just limited to free hotel stays or transfers to airline frequent flyer programs.

-What is Marriott Rewards Moments?
+What is Marriott Bonvoy Moments?

 - Culinary Moments, which include exclusive cooking lessons, VIP food festivals and dinner with some of the world’s greatest chefs